-All vehicles whether owned or non-owned MUST be covered by a liability insurance policy.
+All vehicles whether owned, non-owned, hired, or leased MUST be covered by a liability insurance policy.
 The amount of this coverage must meet or exceed the insurance requirement of the state in which the vehicle is licensed.
 (It is recommended, however, that coverage limits are at least $100,000 combined single limit.)
-Any vehicle carrying 10 or more passengers should have limits of $1,000,000 single limit.
+Any vehicle carrying 10 or more passengers should have limits of $1 million single limit.
 All vehicles used in travel outside the United States must carry a liability insurance policy that complies with or exceeds the requirements of that country.

 The general liability policy provides primary liability insurance coverage for all chartered organizations on file with the BSA for liability arising out of their chartering a traditional Scouting unit.
 Automobile and watercraft liability coverage is provided on a secondary or excess basis.
 All vehicles used in Scouting activities must be covered by automobile liability insurance with limits that meet or exceed the requirements of the state in which the vehicle is licensed.
 All watercraft used in Scouting must be insured by the owner for liability exposures.
 The amount of coverage is determined by the size and usage of the boat; $1 million is recommended.

 Chartered organizations do not need a certificate of insurance.
 The chartered organization endorsement is a part of the insurance policy contract and is enforceable under the policy contract.